ablab/spades/docs/index.md

 ![SPAdes](spades.png){ align=right }

-SPAdes - St. Petersburg genome assembler - is a versatile toolkit designed for assembly and analysis of sequencing data.
-SPAdes is primarily developed for Illumina sequencing data, but can be used for IonTorrent as well.
-Most of SPAdes pipelines support hybrid mode, i.e. allow using long reads (PacBio and Oxford Nanopore) as a supplementary data.
+SPAdes - St. Petersburg genome assembler - a versatile toolkit designed for assembling and analyzing sequencing data from Illumina and IonTorrent technologies.
+In addition, most of SPAdes pipelines support a hybrid mode allowing the use of long reads (PacBio and Oxford Nanopore) as supplementary data.

-SPAdes package contains assembly pipelines for isolated and single-cell bacterial, as well as metagenomic and transcriptomic data.
-Additional modes allow to discover bacterial plasmids and RNA viruses, as well as perform HMM-guided assembly.
-Besides, SPAdes package includes supplementary tools for efficient k-mer counting and k-mer-based read filtering, assembly graph construction and simplification, sequence-to-graph alignment and metagenomic binning refinement.
+SPAdes package provides pipelines for DNA assembly of isolates and single-cell bacteria, as well as of metagenomic and transcriptomic data.
+Additional modes allow to recover bacterial plasmids and RNA viruses, perform HMM-guided assembly and more.
+SPAdes package also includes supplementary tools for efficient k-mer counting and k-mer-based read filtering, assembly graph construction and simplification, sequence-to-graph alignment and metagenomic binning refinement.

 SPAdes version {{ spades_version() }} was released under GPLv2 on July 14th, 2022 and can be downloaded [here](https://github.com/ablab/spades/releases/latest/).